Discovery

 Finding areas of opportunity

 Now that we have identified insights, we can turn them into areas of opportunity.
-We also wanted to balance our client's needs of a scalable system that can be automated in the future.
-We created guiding principles that combined user needs with client goals.
+We wanted to balance client needs of accuracy, efficiency, and worker retention.

 Streamlining the inspection process will increase rigger efficiency